 Natural diamonds are formed deep within the Earth, forged under intense heat and pressure over the course of billions of years.

-When choosing the right diamond for you, it’s important to understand the differences between natural diamonds and laboratory grown diamonds (also known as lab grown diamonds or synthetic diamonds).
+When choosing the right diamond for you, it’s important to understand the differences between natural diamonds and lab grown diamonds.

 Natural diamonds are formed deep within the Earth, forged under intense heat and pressure over the course of billions of years.